$0 China → UK Global Talent Guide — Quick-Start Checklist

 The official processing times and the actual processing times diverge.
 Here is what Chinese applicants should plan for:

-Visa decision (Stage 2): Officially 3 weeks for applications made outside the UK.
+Visa decision (Stage 2): Standard processing is 3 weeks for applications made outside the UK.
 VFS Global centres in Beijing, Shanghai, and Guangzhou process Global Talent visa applications.
-Priority processing (5 working days) is available for an additional fee.
-Super priority (1 working day) is available at some centres.
+Priority processing may reduce the decision to 5 working days for an additional fee; check current availability.

-ATAS clearance (if required): 6-12 weeks, sometimes longer.
+ATAS clearance (if required): 4-12 weeks, sometimes longer.
 This is the variable that makes timeline planning difficult for STEM applicants.
-ATAS clearance must be obtained before the visa is granted.
+Confirm with the relevant UK institution or Home Office guidance whether clearance is needed before the visa stage or before the relevant employment begins.

 Personal Statement and Recommendation Letters